becarpenter/book6/pdf/baked.md

 A network designer does, however, have more flexibility with IPv6.
 If an enterprise has a /48 prefix, 16 bits are available to identify more than 65 thousand individual subnets, a luxury for most IPv4 network designers.
+But we can go even further: there are deployment models where handing out a complete /64 prefix to a single node may be beneficial (e.g., if that node may contain a large number of virtual machines).
+Large enterprises, and of course carriers, can simply obtain more address space (i.e., a prefix shorter than /48) if they need it.
+In practice, address space should _never_ be a limiting factor for IPv6 network design.

-Setting these details aside, there is no reason why an IPv6 network will have a different macroscopic design than an IPv4 network.
+Setting these aspects aside, there is no reason why an IPv6 network will have a different macroscopic design than an IPv4 network.
 The detailed approach will vary.